the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

   return a * b;
 }

-// does not work due to function expression
+// the following does not work due to function expression

 console.log(multiplyThat(3, 4));
 // ReferenceError: Cannot access 'multiplyThat' before initialization